infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/sustainability_lab/howtojoin.md

   * Ensure your internet connection is stable.
   * Make sure your firewall, antivirus, or parental controls aren’t blocking Minecraft.
   * Restart your device.
+  * Not whitelisted?
+Let your instructor know, everyone will be added to the whitelist together at the start of the session.

 ---